ssbwz/RestaurantWebaApplicationASP.NET/README.md

 ## Introduction

 This repository contains the code for a restaurant application.
 The application is designed to help restaurant owners manage their menu, orders, and customers.

 The application is built using the following technologies:

 - Programming language: C#
-- Framework: ASP.NET
+- Frameworks: ASP.NET, Windows Forms
 - Database: MySQL

 ## Features